Find out if Bank Of Scotland Equity Release or lifetime mortgage is good for you in 2025.

 Lifetime Mortgages

 A lifetime mortgage, a popular equity release product offered by Bank of Scotland, is specifically designed for homeowners aged 55 and above.
-It allows you to unlock the value tied up in your property without having to make any monthly repayments.
+It allows you to unlock the value tied up in your property without making any monthly repayments.

 What makes lifetime mortgages appealing for many UK retired homeowners is their flexibility.
 You can choose between receiving a lump sum payment or opting for smaller withdrawals as needed – giving you control over how you use the released funds.